fouratmt/fouratmt.github.io/content/en/about.md

 Currently, I'm working in [Owkin](https://www.owkin.com/) as a Senior Data Engineer since August 2023.

-As of November 11, 2023, I'm available for freelance opportunities in data engineering, starting from January 2024.
+As of November 11, 2023, I'm available for freelance opportunities in data engineering, starting from April 2, 2024.

 Got an interesting project or opportunity to discuss?
 [Drop me a line](mailto:mastouri.fourat@gmail.com), and let's see how we can collaborate !